guybeckenstein/crack-the-enigma-desktop-app/README.md

-# EnigmaMachine - Desktop application
+# Enigma Machine - Desktop application
 Enigma machine Desktop application implementation, based on Apache Maven tool, including automatic decipher process (using brute force).

 The machine is a generic one, not limited to a certain scale.